How to Tell if Your Diamond is Real? 💎 💎 💎

 Diamonds in Water

 This is a quick & simple method.
 Find a glass and fill it ¾ of the way with water.
-Drop your diamonds in water.
+Drop your diamond in water.
 If the sparkler subsides, it’s real bling.
 If it floats underneath or at the surface of the water, you have a bogus rock on your hands.
 A diamond has a high density, so the glass of water experiment shows if your stone matches this level of density.

 Diamond Scratch Test